 – f a c e –

-re9 advanced prepwork soft focus veil broad spectrum spf 30 sunscreen. your skin, but better. this breathable, lightweight veil creates a photo-filtered, soft focus effect to blur the look of pores and baby lines.
+re9 prepwork soft focus veil spa 30. your skin, but better. this breathable, lightweight veil creates a photo-filtered, soft focus effect to blur the look of pores and baby lines.
 This natural-looking tint – containing 100% mineral-based sunscreen – can be worn alone or under makeup as it blends effortlessly to compliment a spectrum of skin tones, perfecting the indescribable je ne sais quoi glow. perfect if you’re looking for a breathable complexion correcting sunscreen! it’s also free of that sunscreen smell!

-re9 advanced restorative cream spf 20 sunscreen. this extra-hydrating cream for drier skin moisturizes deeply, supports collagen and protects skin’s youthful appearance. not particularly the best sun protection on its own, but it pairs so nicely underneath foundations with additional spf coverage if you are looking to doll up in the heat (see my fav foundation + setting powder). also available with extra moisture.
+re9 advanced restorative cream spf 20 sunscreen. this extra-hydrating cream for drier skin moisturizes deeply, supports collagen and protects skin’s youthful appearance. not particularly the best sun protection on its own, but it pairs so nicely underneath foundations with additional spf coverage if you are looking to doll up in the heat.

 – l i p –